oluwamay/HackBio_stage_two/Somatic and Germline variant identification from Tumor and normal sample pairs/README.md

 Such insights can help us track tumorigenesis in patients and help in the diagnosis, prognosis, developing and guiding therapeutic strategies.

-Below is a graphical abstract summarizing the key steps taken to achieve this
+Below is a graphical abstract summarizing the key steps taken to achieve this: